November 22, 2024

 Hikers have two reasonable options for keeping their hiking feet dry.

-Waterproof hiking boots and (to a lesser extent) shoes usually work pretty well for most hikers.
+Waterproof hiking boots and (to a lesser extent waterproof hiking shoes) usually work pretty well for most hikers.
 The best waterproof hiking boots have membranes that will seal out rain and snow while releasing evaporated moisture vapor.
-The tradeoffs are that waterproof footwear runs slightly warmer, traps in liquids if it gets swamped, and doesn't dry as quickly as lightweight footwear that's not waterproof.
+The tradeoffs are that waterproof footwear runs slightly warmer, traps in liquids if it gets swamped, and doesn't dry as quickly.

 waterproof hiking boots are the obvious choice for cold and damp conditions

 Those limitations have led some hikers—especially thru-hikers and ultralight backpackers—to pair non-waterproof trail running shoes with Merino blend socks that wick moisture and insulate while wet.
-Non-waterproof trail runners won't run as warm as waterproof hiking boots, and they'll dry faster than waterproof hiking boots if they do get swamped.
+Non-waterproof trail runners won't run as warm as waterproof hiking boots, so they'll potentially reduce sweat (depending on your metabolism, the temperature, and the humidity).
+Plus, they'll dry faster than waterproof hiking boots if they do get swamped.
 The trade off is that it only takes a couple steps in a puddle or wet grass to soak hikers' feet in non-waterproof footwear.

 Thru-hikers often pair non-waterproof hiking shoes with merino blend socks